Get

 Corgis are high-energy dogs, and if you want them to calm down around the home, you need to get them out for enough exercise throughout the day.
 At a minimum, Corgis need at least 1 hour of exercise each day.

 This can be a faster-paced walk, a trip to the dog park where they’re running around, or long games of fetch.
 Either way, get your Corgi out and moving each day.
 Finally, keep in mind that the 1-hour guideline is a minimum.
-Some Corgis need more exercise, and puppies will typically need more exercise than adults.
+Some Corgis need more exercise, and younger dogs will typically need more exercise than adults.

 welsh corgi pembroke puppy on its owners arms